 Properties and PA

 Properties and PA Rachel Hengst has worked with Lambs Players Theater since 2013.
 She made her professional theater debut in Mixtape as the Assistant Stage Manager and has learned so much since then.
-Her Prop Design credits include Lamb's Player's productions of You Can't Take it With You, West Side Story, Joseph and the Amazing Technicolor Dreamcoat, The Wizard of Oz, the latest incarnation of Mixtape, The Nerd, Miracle Worker, Dinner with Marlene, Beau Jest, Shadowlands, Silent Sky, Big Fish, and The Explorer's Club, and Smoke on the Mountain.
+Her Prop Design credits include Lamb's Player's productions of You Can't Take it With You, West Side Story, Joseph and the Amazing Technicolor Dreamcoat, The Wizard of Oz, the latest incarnation of Mixtape, The Nerd, Miracle Worker, Dinner with Marlene, Beau Jest, Shadowlands, Silent Sky, Big Fish, The Explorer's Club, and Smoke on the Mountain.
 She thanks her family for their endless support and for God's guidance in her life.